Terms and Conditions

 4. All participants under the age of 18 shall have had a consent form completed by their parent/guardian and riders under the age of 16 must be accompanied by a parent or guardian during the entire ride.

 5. The Participant agrees to receive pre-event and promotional communications from the Yorkshire Mountain Bike Marathon Partnership and Northern Ride.
 Promotional emails can be unsubscribed from with ease by contacting us.
 By entering you also consent to Yorkshire Mountain Bike Marathon holding your personal information for event and marketing purposes.
-All riders MUST complete the Covid-19 declaration on the date of the event and submit the form to the organiser at the start.
 The participant number board allocated to you should be fixed to the bike and visible at all times.

 6. Each participant accepts full responsibility for any fees or costs incurred or arising from the need for repatriation.